 Loss of key management without replacement

 A manufacturing client whose sole technical director resigned in November, with no replacement hired by the time of your fieldwork in March, has an operating indicator present.
-This one rarely appears in going concern working papers because auditors don’t ask about it.
+This one rarely appears in going concern WPs because auditors do not ask about it.
 Add it to your standard inquiry list.

 Regulatory or legal proceedings

 Litigation with potential damages exceeding the client’s net assets is a going concern indicator, not just a provisions disclosure item.
 Cross-reference with your IAS 37 work.
-If your provisions working paper identifies a possible obligation with a worst-case outcome of €5M and the client’s net assets are €3M, the going concern working paper should address it.
+If your provisions WP identifies a possible obligation with a worst-case outcome of €5M and the client’s net assets are €3M, the going concern WP should address it.

 Changes in legislation or government policy

 This applies especially to entities in regulated industries.
-A pharmaceutical distributor whose operating licence is under review, a construction firm facing new environmental compliance costs that exceed planned capital expenditure, or an agricultural entity affected by subsidy changes.
-These indicators don’t appear on the balance sheet.
+A pharmaceutical distributor whose operating licence is under review.
+A construction firm facing new environmental compliance costs that exceed planned capital expenditure.
+These indicators do not appear on the balance sheet.
 They appear in the client’s correspondence, board minutes, regulatory filings, and industry press.
 Read the board minutes.
-ISA 570.A4 doesn’t say this explicitly, but board minutes are where operating indicators surface first.
+ISA 570 .A4 does not say this explicitly, but board minutes are where operating indicators surface first.

 Evaluating management’s plans